jasonsbarr/SimplyJavaScript/README.md

     -   Functions and abstraction
         -   When to abstract?

 ### II.
-Programming with Functions and other objects
+Programming with Objects and other built-in data types

-5. Higher order functions, callbacks, and functions as objects

-6. Scope, environments, and closures

-7. Working with value data types
+5. Working with value data types

     -   Strings and methods
     -   Numbers, their methods, & the Math object

-8. Creating dictionaries with Objects, Maps, and WeakMaps
+6. Creating dictionaries with Objects, Maps, and WeakMaps

-9. Object-oriented programming: prototypes and inheritance
+7. Object-oriented programming: prototypes and inheritance

-10. Arrays, Sets, and other iterable collections
+8. Arrays, Sets, and other iterable collections

-11. Functional programming: abstraction & composition

-12. Composing objects with functions

-13. Building applications: functional object-oriented programming
+9. Building applications: managing data flow with design patterns

 ### III.
+Programming with Functions as Objects

+10. Higher order functions, callbacks, and functions as objects

+11. Scope, environments, and closures

+12. Functional programming: abstraction & composition

+13. Composing objects with functions

+14. Building applications: functional object-oriented programming

+### IV.
 Programming with more complex data and managing application state

-14. Data abstraction
+15. Data abstraction

-15. Sequence data types
+16. Sequence data types

     -   Strings
     -   Advanced template literals